beartype/beartype/README.rst

    >>> len(union_hint)  # <-- woah.
    3

-   # DOOR hints reduce to booleans Pythonically -- unlike normal type hints.
+   # DOOR hints test as booleans Pythonically -- unlike normal type hints.
    >>> if union_hint: print('This type hint has children.')
    This type hint has children.
    >>> if not TypeHint(tuple[()]): print('But this other type hint is empty.')